Eobago/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

-This project for understanding of Python - Object-relational mapping
+ This is a project for Python - Object-relational mapping